MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/WYSIWYG(HTMLEditor).md

 * Link to a file on the current website, click the plus button to open the file browser.
 * To link to an external URL, simply paste the URL in the top text box.
 * Then fill out the rest of the dialog as necessary.
+* Click "Insert" when done.

 ### Insert Image
 Not click on the "Insert Image" tab.

 ![Insert image dialog](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/html-editor-custom-insert-dialog-img.png)

+How to use:
+* Link to an image uploaded to the current website by clicking the plus button.
+This will open the file browser.
+* Fill out the rest of the dialog as necessary.
+* Click "Insert" when done.

 ## How to define editable areas
 The HTML editor isn't enabled for every web page by default.
 It is setup to only edit those sections of a web page that have DIV tags "marked editable" by the [Code Editor](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/CodeEditor.md).